Noor Orphans Fund is the humanitarian-aid division of Noor Trust, a non-profit organisation registered in the UK.

 Noor Trust was established in 1998, and officially registered as a charity in 2001.
 It is split into three main departments: Noor Youth, Noor Islamic Education, and Noor Orphans Fund.

 In addition, Noor Trust also works closely with and supports three Saturday schools: Al-Huda, An-Noor and Noor Al-Huda.
-Our main ethos is to serve the community by presenting the beautiful, non-violent and non-extremist teaching of Islam and to strengthen our youth and children with these values.
+Our main ethos is to serve the community by presenting the benevolent, non-violent and non-extremist teaching of Islam, as well as to invigorate our youth and children with these values.

-- To do all such other lawful things as are necessary for the achievement of the Fund’s objectives.
+- To do all other lawful things as are necessary for the achievement of the Fund’s objectives.